-The gorgeous handmade dress shown in the photo below and on the left becomes the focus of the booth when displayed on a dressmaker's form.
+The gorgeous handmade dress shown in the photo below and on the left becomes the focus of the booth when displayed on a mannequin.

-Displaying a special piece on a dressmaker's form is an extremely simple way to call attention to an item and help customers imagine themselves wearing it.
+Displaying a special piece on a mannequin is an extremely simple way to call attention to an item and help customers imagine themselves wearing it.

 The four children's clothing booths pictured next each contain very different clothing styles.
 You'll see the clothing style reflected in the booth design.

-Simple rods hung from the tent frame, and white portable shelves show off these items well.
+Simple rods hung from the tent frame show off these items well.
 These display items would be quite inexpensive.
 They would pack quickly and wouldn't require much storage space.

 Notice that the gridwall panels aren't simply placed around the back and sides of the booth.
 Instead, one of the gridwall panels has been placed perpendicular to the side wall to add extra interest and break up the flow a bit so your eye moves around the booth.

 I love the fact that this craft artist has placed her most vivid designs at the front of the booth.
 The bright blues and purples of the dresses at the front left of the booth really catch your eye, cause you to pause, and draw you into the booth.

 The smocked dresses pictured here have a completely different feel compared with the dresses featured in the previous display.

 They remind me of the beautiful dresses my grandmother used to make for me, so they fit in well with the simple table cloth and the handmade afghan.

 Notice the use of small dress forms again to highlight each special item.